scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 External queries of type `WasmQuery` work exactly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain, so it is exposed to monitoring by every node in the Secret Network.

-# Data leakage attacks by detecting patterns in contract usage
+# Data leakage attacks by analyzing metadata of contract usage

 Depending on the contract's implementation, an attacker might be able to de-anonymization information about the contract and its clients.
 Contract developers must consider all the following scenarios and more, and implement mitigations in case some of these attack vectors can compromise privacy aspects of their application.